Anisakis simplex: Life cycle

 There are four stages in the life cycle of A. simplex.
 The first stage includes emerging as an egg and hatching as larvae, and the following stages include being consumed by an intermediate host, a paratenic host, and lastly, a final host.

 The egg of the A. simplex is first found in the fecal matter of its final host in an unembryonated form, and is visibly transparent and circular, with an evenly-surfaced shell.
 Once they are passed, embryos begin to develop within these eggs until they grow into second-stage larvae.
 The egg then hatches, and second stage larvae emerge into the sea enclosed in a protective sheath.The temperature of the water affects the speed of hatching of the eggs.
-In warmer temperatures, eggs take between 4 to 8 days to hatch, but in temperatures below 5°C, it may take up to 82 days.
-Once they are hatched, they can survive up to a month in warmer temperatures, and can last even longer in cooler temperatures below 10°C. However, the release of eggs from the final host is unaffected by seasonal factors or temperatures, so the rate of infection by the species is stable throughout the year.
+In warmer temperatures, eggs take between 4 and 8 days to hatch, but in temperatures below 5 °C, it may take up to 82 days.
+Once they are hatched, they can survive up to a month in warmer temperatures, and can last even longer in cooler temperatures below 10 °C. However, the release of eggs from the final host is unaffected by seasonal factors or temperatures, so the rate of infection by the species is stable throughout the year.

 Once the eggs are hatched, second stage larvae are ingested by an intermediate host.
 This host is most commonly a krill or some other type of marine crustaceans.
 Upon ingestion, the larvae shed their protective sheath, then travel freely to the body cavity of the host to inhabit it.
 The change in the environment of the second stage larvae from the open water to the body of its host initiates their development into third stage larvae.

 The krill infected by third stage larvae are then ingested by common predators, such as squid and fish, specifically teleosts, who then become paratenic hosts.
 These hosts are referred to as paratenic because third stage larvae do not develop further when inhabiting them.
 At this stage, the larvae no longer roam freely in the gut of the host, but are rather embedded in their viscera, specifically in the mucus layers of the stomach, and eventually make their way into the inner muscles.
 Certain species of paratenic hosts are sold and consumed by humans, including salmon, mackerel, cod, anchovy, sardine and squids.

 Anisakis simplex reaches the end of its life cycle when the paratenic host is consumed by the final host, which are usually large marine mammals, such as whales, dolphins, and seals.
 Here, the third stage larvae make their way into the abdomen of the host, and moult two times to become fully mature organisms.
-They then embed themselves into the mucus lining of the stomach, and produce digestive enzymes to ingest it.
+They then embed themselves into the mucous lining of the stomach, and produce digestive enzymes to ingest it.
 At this stage, the worms are able to reproduce.
 Females attract a mate by releasing chemical signals, and a male then wraps around a female to reproduce.